Delhi Public School, Mathura Road

 Delhi Public School situated on Mathura Road in New Delhi, India, is a private co-educational day and boarding school with 6500+ students.
-It is run by the Delhi Public School Society and is a member of the Indian Public School Conference.
+It is run by the Delhi Public School Society and is a member of the Indian Public Schools' Conference.
 The school was founded in 1949 and was the first Delhi Public School.
 In 2019 the school completed its 70 years.
-The school's first principal was J.D Tytler in 1949.
-The foundation stone of the school building was laid in 1956 by S. Radhakrishnan, the then Vice President of India.
+The school's first principal was J. D. Tytler in 1949.
+The foundation stone of the school building was laid in 1956 by Sarvepalli Radhakrishnan, the then Vice President of India.

+History

 Education system

 The school follows the Central Board of Secondary Education system.

 In 2007 it was rated as the third 'most respected secondary school' in India in a survey conducted by the Indian Market Research Bureau (IMRB) for the Deccan Herald newspaper.